joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/21/science/susumu-tonegawa-dead.html

 **D.M.V.
 Error Led to 400 Noncitizens Voting in New Jersey, Governor Says**\
-`The New Jersey Department of Motor Vehicles software glitch also registered roughly 6,600 noncitizens to vote, Gov. Mikie Sherrill announced on Tuesday.`\
+`A software glitch in 2023 at the New Jersey Department of Motor Vehicles led to roughly 6,600 noncitizens being registered to vote, Gov. Mikie Sherrill announced on Tuesday.`\
 https://www.nytimes.com/2026/07/21/nyregion/noncitizen-voting-new-jersey-error.html

 **Oil Firms Knew for Decades of Methane’s Danger to Planet, Documents Suggest**\